Sean ‘Diddy’ Combs steps down as chairman of Revolt amid sexual assault lawsuits

 All litigation was filed under the Adult Survivors Act, which amended the state law to allow alleged victims of sexual offenses to file a civil lawsuit after the statute of limitations has passed, according to the Washington Post.

-Combs co-founded the network in 2012 with Andy Schuon and it launched in October of 2013.
+Combs co-founded the network in 2012 with Andy Schuon and it launched in October 2013.